innovativehash/Meteor-Project/CONTRIBUTING.md

 - Make good, understandable commit messages.

-- When finished, submit a pull-request: (from the branch you're working on)
+- When finished, submit a pull-request: (from the branch you're working on):
     ```bash
     git push
     ```